 Caring for Yourself

-Long distance caregivers often struggle with feelings of guilt and wish that they could do more for their loved one with cancer—so remind yourself of all that you are doing, rather than focusing only on what you can’t do.
+Long distance caregivers often struggle with feelings of guilt.
+They often wish that they could do more for their loved one with cancer.
+Remind yourself of all that you are doing, rather than focusing only on what you can’t do.

-Long-distance caregivers need support too, so reach out to a support group or contact a social worker to help you make meaning out of your caregiver experience.
+Long-distance caregivers need support too.
+Try to keep track of your own needs.
+It is important to take care of yourself emotionally in order to help your loved one.
+You should also keep up with your own health appointments.
 A support group is a unique opportunity to meet and interact with other people who can understand your experience.
 All of CancerCare’s support groups are led by professional oncology social workers who counsel people affected by cancer.

 Edited by Mary Hanley, MSW